 The goulash back in the centuries was the shepherds’ food.
 Since eating soup is a tradition in Hungary, this one-pot Hungarian dish was easy to make, quick, and it served as the first course (soup) and the second course as well.
 The word Gulyas means cattle shepherd, the herdsman.
 That’s where the name of the Hungarian Goulash comes from, which correctly is Gulyas.

 How to pronounce the goulash correctly?
 So, to pronounce Gulyas, the correct name of the dish: gu-y-ash.
-The should be pronounced as if you’d be saying yet.
+The Y should be pronounced as if you’d be saying yet.

 From the 18th century in Hungary, the Gulyas (goulash) became a popular dish of the household in the Hungarian countrysides, then slowly it won its way into the towns and cities.
 Within the 19th century, it started to become part of the Hungarian hospitality services, and then it started to appear in the Hungarian cookbooks as well.